1-800-GET-THIN: Controversies

 No doctors were found of any wrongdoings.
-Rojeski's lawsuit was dismissed in 2017.
+As a result, Rojeski's lawsuit was dismissed in 2017.

 In 2011, a class action lawsuit was filed by relatives of two patients who died after Lap-Band surgeries at clinics affiliated with the 1-800-GET-THIN campaign.
 The complaint alleged false advertising and sought damages from the owners and several companies allegedly controlled by them.
-In April 2013, a settlement was reached to pay approximately $1.3 million to fund compensation for members of the plaintiff class as well as to fund a billboard campaign warning of the risks of the surgeries.
+In April 2013, a settlement was reached to pay approximately $1.3 million to fund compensation for members of the plaintiff class and to fund a billboard campaign warning of the risks of the surgeries.
 Other lawsuits remain unresolved.
 To this day, no doctor associated with the 1-800-GET-THIN campaign was found guilty of any of the five patient deaths.
-In addition, there were no medical board accusations alleging wrongdoing on the part of physicians.
+In addition, there were no medical board accusations alleging wrongdoing by physicians.

-From 2011-12, the U.S. Food and Drug Administration found that 1-800-GET-THIN's advertisements, LapBandVIP's advertisements, and O-Band's advertisements were all simultaneously misleading and failed to provide proper information about the potential risks involved in using the product.
+From 2011-12, the U.S. Food and Drug Administration found that 1-800-GET-THIN's advertisements, LapBandVIP's advertisements, and O-Band's advertisements were all simultaneously misleading and failed to provide accurate information about the potential risks involved in using the product.
 In 2014 federal prosecutors seized more than $100 million in assets asserted to be related to the business, and in February 2018 Julian Omidi and Mirali Zarrabi were arrested after a federal grand jury indicted them on multiple counts relating to the business' allegedly fraudulent conduct.
+In December 2021, Omidi was found guilty by a federal jury of 28 counts of wire fraud and multiple other counts; Zarrabi was acquitted of all charges.
+In 2023, Omidi was sentenced to seven years in prison.